Babes-its-a-Simulation/Love-Island-p3/README.md

 		cin >> maybeSexyPJs;

 		if (maybeSexyPJs == "yes") {
-			cout << "Aridan: OOH HOO babes I knew you liked to have some fun.
+			cout << "Adrian: OOH HOO babes I knew you liked to have some fun.
 Fashion Fashion Diva baby" << endl;
 			int sexy = 1;
 		}
 		else if(maybeSexyPJs == "no"){
-			cout << "Aridan: hmm maybe you're right.
+			cout << "Adrian: hmm maybe you're right.
 I'll keep it a surprise for later." << endl; int sexy = 2;
 		}
 		else {